Suzanne Deal Booth: Career

 In 2002, Suzanne Deal Booth and David G. Booth established the Booth Family Rome Prize Fellowship for Historic Preservation and Conservation at the American Academy in Rome, which is awarded on an annual basis and has supported over 15 fellowships.

-In 2005 the Suzanne Deal Booth Collaborative Partnership, Rice University, Houston, Texas was created and in 2015 The Booth Center for Special Collections at Georgetown’s Lauinger Library – extensive collection of rare books, manuscripts and art was dedicated.
+In 2005, the Suzanne Deal Booth Collaborative Partnership, Rice University, Houston, Texas was created and in 2015 The Booth Center for Special Collections at Georgetown’s Lauinger Library – extensive collection of rare books, manuscripts and art was dedicated.

-In 2012 Deal Booth was the patron for the James Turrell “Twilight Epiphany” Skyspace, Rice University, Houston, TX.
+In 2012, Deal Booth was the patron for the James Turrell “Twilight Epiphany” Skyspace, Rice University, Houston, TX.
 The space was dedicated as the Suzanne Deal Booth Centennial Pavilion in 2012.

-In 2016 she created the Suzanne Deal Booth Prize at The Contemporary Austin.
+In 2016, she created the Suzanne Deal Booth Prize at The Contemporary Austin.
 The prize was set to fund a $100,000 unrestricted award to an artist selected by an independent advisory committee comprising curators and art historians from across the U.S. and internationally, a scholarly publication, and all production expenses for the creation of new work for a solo exhibition that premieres at The Contemporary Austin in Texas.
 The first recipient was Rodney McMillian.
 In 2018, the prize was expanded through a partnership with FLAG Art Foundation in New York, renaming the prize as the Suzanne Deal Booth / FLAG Art Foundation Prize.
 Through the new partnership, the award was increased to $200,000, and funding was added for a second exhibition to show the recipient’s work in New York City at The FLAG Art Foundation.
 The first recipient of the expanded prize was Nicole Eisenman.

-In 2017 the Suzanne Deal Booth Executive Director position was created at the Moody Center for the Arts at Rice University.
+In 2017, the Suzanne Deal Booth Executive Director position was created at the Moody Center for the Arts at Rice University.
 In 2018 Deal Booth was listed as one of the top 200 collectors in the world in ARTnews.
 She is a Fellow of the American Institute of Conservation, Washington, DC.
 She is also a collector of Renaissance art, old master drawings, and contemporary art.

 Deal Booth is an arts advocate focusing on education, arts, and cultural and historical preservation.

-She runs the family vineyard in Rutherford, CA.
+She runs the family vineyard in Rutherford, CA. In 2010, she bought the storied old Rutherford vineyard owned by Belle and Barney Rhodes, whose vines had supplied grapes to Heitz Cellars.
+In 2018, her winery, called Bella Oaks, released its first wine, a Cabernet Sauvignon.
+It was crafted by Nigel Kinsman, former winemaker for Araujo.

 Suzanne participated in a panel with ARTnews during Art Basel Miami 2018.
 She was also on a panel called The Changing Role of Women in the Arts during SXSW 2019.

 She has a particular interest in contemporary art, Old Master drawings, and Renaissance art.

+Personal life

+She married David G. Booth in 1998, and have later divorced.
+They have a son, Chandler Booth, and a daughter, Erin Booth.